All Products

 image

-Modify ENI queue count
+Modify the ENI queue count

-1. Go to ECS console - Elastic Network Interfaces.
+1. Go to ECS Console - Elastic Network Interfaces.

 4. Click Modify Queue Count.